+Store at or below 30 °C.

-Store below 30°C. Keep out of reach of children.
+Keep out of the sight and reach of children.

-Nature and Contents of Container
+Nature and contents of container

-ABIRATERONE-TEVA FC tablets 250 mg are available in round white HDPE bottles fitted with a polypropylene cap containing 120 tablets with oxygen absorbers.
+ABIRATERONE-AFT TABLET 250 mg are available in round white HDPE bottles fitted with a polypropylene cap containing 120 tablets.
 Each pack contains one bottle.
-ABIRATERONE-TEVA FC tablets 500 mg are available in PVC/ACLAR/PVC-aluminium blister pack of 60 tablets (4 blisters of 15 tablets)

-Instructions for Use and Handling and Disposal Based on its mechanism of action, ABIRATERONE-TEVA FC tablet may harm a developing foetus; therefore, women who are pregnant or may be pregnant should not handle ABIRATERONE-TEVA FC tablet without protection, e.g., gloves (see Pregnancy, Breast-feeding and Fertility - Pregnancy).
+Instructions for use and handling and disposal

+Based on its mechanism of action, ABIRATERONE-AFT TABLET 250 mg may harm a developing foetus; therefore, women who are pregnant or may be pregnant should not handle ABIRATERONE-AFT TABLET 250 mg without protection, e.g. gloves (see Pregnancy, Breast-feeding and Fertility - Pregnancy).

-Any unused product or waste material should be disposed of in accordance with local requirements
+Any unused product or waste material should be disposed of in accordance with local requirements.